aspose-cad-cloud/aspose-cad-cloud-php/README.md

-# Aspose.cad Cloud PHP SDK
+# Aspose.CAD Cloud PHP SDK
 [Aspose.CAD Cloud](https://products.aspose.cloud/cad) is a true [REST API](https://apireference.aspose.cloud/cad/) that enables you to perform a wide range of drawing processing operations including manipulation, editing, conversion and export in the cloud, with zero initial costs.
 Our Cloud SDKs are wrappers around REST API in various programming languages, allowing you to process images in language of your choice quickly and easily, gaining all benefits of strong types and IDE highlights.

 This repository contains [Aspose.CAD Cloud PHP SDK](https://products.aspose.cloud/cad/php) source code which is written in PHP.
 This SDK allows you to work with Aspose.CAD Cloud REST APIs in your PHP applications quickly and easily, with zero initial cost and gain all benefits of strong types and IDE highlights.